knative/docs/install/Knative-with-IKS.md

     ibmcloud cs cluster-config $CLUSTER_NAME
     ```

-    Follow the instructions on screen to `EXPORT` the correct `KUBECONFIG` value
+    Follow the instructions on the screen to `EXPORT` the correct `KUBECONFIG` value
     to point to the created cluster.

 1. Make sure all nodes are up: